kr15h/projection-mapping-with-rpi/slides.md

 # Projection Mapping with the Raspberry Pi

 Krisjanis Rijnieks
-Spektrum Berlin
+Fab Lab Berlin
-26 March 2016
+16 April 2016

 <sub>Background image: Projection Mapping with the Raspberry Pi workshop during the Click Festival 2013 in Helsingor, Denmark.
 In collaboration with Irina Spicaka and Pixelache Helsinki.</sub>